Skip to content

 What is Firearm Possession?

-And unknowing possession cannot be a crime, since the “possessor” either did not know the item was within their possession, of did not know the nature or identity of the item.
-So, for a crime, the must be criminal intent to possess – knowing possession, but more than that.
+Unknowing possession cannot be a crime, since the alleged “possessor” either did not know the item was within their possession, or did not know the nature or identity of the item.
+So, for a crime, as a threshold matter, the person have had criminal intent to possess – knowing possession at minimum, but more than that.

 Criminal Intent